 Improves Body Hydration

-There is a popular notion that sodium dehydrates you which is not true.
+There is a popular notion that sodium dehydrates you, which is not true.
 Proper intake of sodium replaces the salts lost in sweat and helps the body retain essential bodily fluids and absorb water effectively.
 When we sweat, we tend to lose electrolytes during a pre-workout session.
-A proper amount of salt will help maintain healthy levels of these compounds during exercise and pre work out sessions.
+A proper amount of salt will help maintain healthy levels of these compounds during exercise and pre-workout sessions.

 Augments Body Strength

-Adds More Fluid In The Muscles
+Adds More Fluidity To The Muscles

 Lowers Exertion